 The Core System: The High Throughput Screening Core (HTSC) supports medium and large format screens of siRNA and chemical libraries in cell-based, chemistry, and protein-based assays.
 Assays may be run in 96-well and 384-well plates with detection by high content microscopy imaging, fluorescence intensity or polarization, luminescence (flash and glow), BRET, FRET, absorbance, or other readouts.
-A wide variety of siRNA and chemical compound libraries, molecular imaging platforms, and expertise with assay development and data analysis is available.
+A wide variety of siRNA and chemical compound libraries, molecular imaging platforms, and expertise with assay development and data analysis are available.
 The clean-room environment and an on-line humidified, CO2 incubator provide ideal conditions for performing cell-based assays, while the rail system and random access ensures the uniform treatment of every well across the entire screen.
 High Content Screening: A GE INCell 2000 provides the platform for High Content fluorescent microscopic imaging of cells in almost any SBS format multiwell plate or slides.
 A CCD camera, laser autofocus, and motorized stage enable the capture and analysis of thousands of images per hour with up to 4 fluorophores and brightfield.
-Temperature and CO2 control allows time course imaging in live cells.
 The powerful analysis software has 10 dedicated assay-specific modules for automated detection, and the flexible software, Developer Toolkit, for custom assay development.
 The instrumentation and software work together, automating recognition of changes at the cellular level for cell-based drug profiling, toxicological studies, and phenotypic assays to determine gene or compound function.

 Service available to All entities, including for-profit organizations.